content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRepository

-`func (o *ContainerContainerPullThroughDistributionResponse) GetRepository() string`

-GetRepository returns the Repository field if non-nil, zero value otherwise.

-### GetRepositoryOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetRepositoryOk() (*string, bool)`

-GetRepositoryOk returns a tuple with the Repository field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRepository

-`func (o *ContainerContainerPullThroughDistributionResponse) SetRepository(v string)`

-SetRepository sets Repository field to given value.

-### HasRepository

-`func (o *ContainerContainerPullThroughDistributionResponse) HasRepository() bool`

-HasRepository returns a boolean if a field has been set.

-### SetRepositoryNil

-`func (o *ContainerContainerPullThroughDistributionResponse) SetRepositoryNil(b bool)`

- SetRepositoryNil sets the value for Repository to be an explicit nil

-### UnsetRepository
-`func (o *ContainerContainerPullThroughDistributionResponse) UnsetRepository()`

-UnsetRepository ensures that no value is present for Repository, not even an explicit nil
-### GetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

-GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetContentGuardOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

-GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

-SetContentGuard sets ContentGuard field to given value.

-### HasContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

-HasContentGuard returns a boolean if a field has been set.

 ### GetPulpHref

 `func (o *ContainerContainerPullThroughDistributionResponse) GetPulpHref() string`